joshua-laughner/PECANS/docs/source/config_user_guide.rst

   mechanisms.
 Idealized options are:

     + **ideal_first_order** - all chemical species are removed with a characteristic lifetime
+    + **ideal_two_phases_first_order** - all chemical species are removed with a characteristic lifetime that changes at a selected point in the domain.
+    + **compiled** - chemistry uses the mechanism compiled by running ``build_pecans.py``.

 * ``mechanism_opts`` - additional options to be set for each mechanism, as a dictionary.
 For details, see :ref:`ideal_chem_mech`.
 * ``initial_cond`` - determines how the initial chemical concentrations are set.
-Options are:
-    + **gaussian** - sets the initial conditions for all species as a Gaussian with a given center, width, and height.
-      These values are set by the ``initial_cond_opts`` line.
-* ``initial_cond_opts`` - additional options required by whatever initial conditions are selected.
-See :ref:`initial_cond_doc` for information on the specific options required for each initial condition.
+See :ref:`initial_cond_doc` for details.
+* ``const_params`` - a dictionary specifying chemical species or other parameters that should not vary with time in a compiled mechanism.
+See the :ref:`compiled_chem_mech` section for details.
+* ``const_param_input_file`` - a path to a netCDF file containing concentrations of chemical species or values of other parameters that will be constant in time.
+See :ref:`compiled_chem_mech` for details.

 Emissions
 ---------

 * ``do_emissions`` - a boolean (``True`` or ``False``) that turns emissions on or off.

-* ``emission_type`` - determines how the emissions are distributed throughout the domain.
-Options are:
-    + **gaussian** - emissions are distributed in a 1D, 2D, or 3D Gaussian as appropriate.
+Other options in this section differ depending on whether you specify per-specie emissions or identical emissions for all species.
+See :ref:`emission_doc` for details.